Math Course Offerings

 MATH 303 Linear Algebra

-Topics include vector spaces and inner product spaces, linear transformations, matrices and determinants, eigenvalue problems, generalized eigenvectors and Jordan form.
-Prerequisite: MATH 233 and MATH 250.
+Topics include vector spaces and inner product spaces, linear transformations, matrices and determinants, and eigenvalue problems.
+Prerequisites: MATH 233 and MATH 250.
 Spring semester.

 MATH 306 Abstract Algebra

-Topics include groups, cyclic groups, permutation groups, quotient groups, Lagrange’s theorem, homomorphism theorems, rings, ideals, matrix rings, polynomial rings, number theory, modular arithmetic, integral domains, fields and field extensions.
+Topics include groups, cyclic groups, permutation groups, quotient groups, Lagrange’s theorem, homomorphism theorems, rings, ideals, polynomial rings, elementary number theory, integral domains and fields.
 Prerequisite: MATH 250.
 Fall semester.

 MATH 310 Differential Equations